 The Argentinian move has buoyed the grassroots Boycott, Divestment Sanctions (BDS) campaign that seeks to isolate Israel in non-violent defense of Palestinian rights after Israel has made countering the movement one of its top foreign policy objectives.

 “The cancellation of Israel’s ‘friendly’ match with Argentina is a boost to the Red Card Israel campaign, which has called on FIFA to expel Israel – as it expelled apartheid South Africa – due to its violations against Palestinian football and its disregard for FIFA statutes,” BDS said in a statement.

 The cancellation is BDS’s greatest success to date.
 Before that, it had only persuaded a small number of artists and organizations to boycott Israel.

 An online campaign late last year convinced New Zealand singer-songwriter Lorde to cancel a planned concert in Israel.
-She followed other artists who have cancelled performances, including Elvis Costello, Lauryn Hill and Gorillaz.
+She followed other artists who have canceled performances, including Elvis Costello, Lauryn Hill, and Gorillaz.

 The Argentinian decision has prompted concern that it could become the model for similar efforts in the future.
 One immediate target could be Israel’s scheduled hosting next year of the Eurovision song contest.

 Argentina decided to cancel the match in the run-up to this month’s World Cup in Russia after Israel insisted on moving it from the Mediterranean port city of Haifa, home to Israel’s best stadium, to Jerusalem as part of the Jewish state’s 70th-anniversary celebrations.
 Tickets for the Jerusalem match had sold out quickly.

 The Israeli embassy in Buenos Aires and Argentinian media said the decision was in response to a series of unidentified “threats and provocations” against star player Lionel Messi and his wife.